tweedegolf/rp1/rp1_macros/docs/crud.md

   is enabled.
 * `list: bool`: Whether or not to enable the list endpoint, by default this is enabled.
+* `partials: bool`: Whether or not to enable support for partial results, by default this is enabled, but it can be disabled for a slight performance boost.

 ## Field attributes
 There are several field attributes you can add to a field in your struct to